pierreabreup/docker-compose-for-elixir-and-phoenix/README.md

 This command will run the container and open a session inside the container.
 If all goes well, you will be in the path ```/usr/src/app```.
 In this path, you can run commands like ```mix phx.new myfirst_phonenix_project```

 ##### IMPORTANT!
-when you run ```make run```in the first time, the docker image will be created.
+when you run ```make run```on the first time, the docker image will be created.
 In the next times, docker compose will use the image.

 # FAQ